Best LiveKit Alternatives in 2026

 Managed real-time platform with product surface included: rooms, telephony, agents, translation, widgets

-Disclosure: MediaSFU is our platform.
-We have kept this entry factual and linked published pricing so you can verify every claim.
+Transparent disclosure: MediaSFU is our platform.
+We keep this entry factual and provide published pricing paths so you can verify the fit.

 - Native SIP/PSTN, cloud phone, campaigns, and AI-human handoff